apachols/rabble/NOTES.md

 ## TODO

-- Test multiplayer on digital ocean
+- Shuffled rack order preserved on server when state changes.
 - You can see the blank in the tile rack :|
-- Bingo scoring rules
-- Shuffled rack order preserved on server when state changes.
 - Display error on invalid play
 - Handle blanks 1: submit word

 - Tests for Rabble game file

-- Recent games list has dates and opponents
+- Abstraction for API

+- Bingo scoring rules
 - Victory conditions
 - Update server scores

 - Game board needs component breakout
 - Map out tiles in react

+- Recent games list has dates and opponents

 - THE TOAST OMG